Geoffrey Reed: ASIO

-ASIO was modeled on the British equivalent, MI5.
+ASIO was modelled on the British equivalent, MI5.
 Its first authorised telephone interceptions were in June 1949, followed in July by a raid on the Sydney office of the Communist Party of Australia.
 Reed and ASIO were supported by the new Prime Minister, Robert Menzies after the 1949 election and he received warm tributes at the end of his post in July 1950 from both sides of politics.

 Reed returned to the Supreme Court of South Australia and was knighted in 1953 Coronation Honours List.
 He chaired a Royal Commission in electoral boundaries in 1955 and served as acting Governor of South Australia twice in 1957.
 In 1959, he was judge in the controversial trial of Max Stuart, an Aborigine accused of murdering a 9-year-old girl and subsequently also appointed to the Royal Commission into the conviction.

 Reed retired from the court in 1962 and retired in Adelaide after some travel overseas.
 He died on 31 December 1970 and was cremated.
-He was survived by his wife and their son and daughter.